 In 2017 we were able to announce our second winner, Simon Bradbury’s The Last Act of Love of J B Moliere.
 Runner up Gerry Linford’s play A Prayer to Saint Cajetan was performed in the Royal Court for the first time under the title The Miracle of Great Homer Street starring Les Dennis.

-The deadline for entries is 31 June 2021.
+The dates for the 2024 prize are yet to be announced.
 All reviewing and selection will be refereed anonymously.
 Entrants must be over the age of 18 and reside in either the UK or the Republic of Ireland.

 For more details about the competition including the Terms and Conditions, please visit the website here.